ecampana/borrow-my-style/README.md

 [Feature engineering (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/feature-engineering.ipynb)

+From the orders table we can determine the rental count of each item.
+This information can be used, for example, to learn how often an item is rented during its listing lifetime.

+In order to determine the lifetime of items we need to know when they were delisted.
+But most items continue to be rented so in those cases we chose the current date as the date that they were delisted.

 In this note, we focus on engineering new features that will advance us towards a predictive model for inventory trends.

 First off, we load the data produced during the data cleaning pipeline.

 ## Apparel Sizes

 Apparel sizes can be numerical, ranging from zero and upwards, but in some instances they may be categorical, for example, "XS", "S", etc..
 Most sizes in the data are reported as a number and, therefore, we will choose to transform the few categorical labels into numerical values.
 Had the converse been true we would have converted the numerical values into categorical labels.
 Individual ranges for "XS", "S", and "M" may be found online.
 For simplicity, we did not take into account the vanity sizes of the various brands and leave this as an underlying assumption of our modeling.

 ## Missing Inventory Sizes

 A minority of samples have their item sizes missing.
 For these, cases we will replace the missing value by the most frequent size in their respective item type, for example, the most common dress size is 4.

 ## Inventory Lifetimes

 To track inventory trends, we will need to know the lifetime of the individual items.
 This is calculated by taking the difference between the date the item was removed and the date it was first listed.
 The result are given in units of days and for this reason we divide by 7 so that we may report the lifetime as number of weeks.

 ## Rentability

 A suitable quantity to track inventory trends is rentability, which we define as the average number rentals per week (i.e. rental frequency = rental count/lifetime).

 It is insufficient to just be able to predict whether an item will be rented or not since a lender will not be aware that the reason their item is predicted to be rented is because the model is implicitly assuming it will be available for at least a certain amount of time.
 This situation is not ideal so taking the lifetime of the inventory into account in some way will go a long way in resolving this dilemma.

 ## Classifying Rentability

 We study the rentability distribution of items to see if items fall into separate groups, which will serve as our target value for prediction.
 Moving forward we will only consider apparels (i.e. "tops", "skirts", "pants", "outerwear", "rompers", "shirts", "dresses", and "bottoms") in our modeling while handbags, shoes, and accesories can be modeled independently.

 We plot the distribution of rentability in Log(count) vs Log(Average Rental Per Week) to zoom into features the data may have.